 The other problem with turkeys is their tendency to peck at objects when they see their reflection.
 In this case, your car may suffer paint damage (and one report I heard the turkey broke a side mirror by pecking it) when the turkey(s) pecked at their reflection.

 What are the solutions to these problems?
 Roosts can be resolved by cutting the trees or using pyrotechnics to get the birds to move on.
 Be sure to consult with local authorities before shooting off pyrotechnics.
 Also never use frightening devices when eggs or young are present.
 The latter problem can be resolved or at least minimized by not washing your car as often or keeping a dog nearby to keep the birds away from your car.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.